Build To Beat Breast Cancer

 Since 2010, Prevent Breast Cancer have awarded over £3.8 million to funding ground-breaking research into the prediction and prevention of the disease.
 In 2007, we helped generate £2 million to build The Nightingale Centre and Prevent Breast Cancer Research Unit.
 Manchester Foundation Trust Charity have raised more than £70 million in just over a decade.
 Including £3.9 million raised in 12 months to enable a Helipad to be built at the Trust’s Oxford Road Campus.

-Together, with our combined expertise, we embark on this mission to train the next generation, elevate strain on the existing services, and save lives.
+Together, with our combined expertise, we embark on this mission to train the next generation, alleviate strain on the existing services, and save lives.

 BE THE FIRST TO KNOW